youliangtan/robot_arm_workcell_manager/README.md

 - "Named Motion Target" can be used to name then request each "joint/pose goal" of the robot arm.
 Edit `motion_config.yaml` accordingly.
 - Camera calib is tuned, and written here: `/config/usb_cam.yaml`
 - Dispenser req will be received by RAWM, id: with convention of `marker_{$fiducial_id}`

+## TODO
+- Namespace for rosparam (senario of runnin multiple robot arms)